rust-lang/rfcs/text/1636-document_all_features.md

 > # How We Teach This
 > What names and terminology work best for these concepts and why?
 How is this idea best presented?
 As a continuation of existing Rust patterns, or as a wholly new one?
 >
 > Would the acceptance of this proposal change how Rust is taught to new users at any level?
-What additions or changes to the Rust Reference, _The Rust Programing Language_, and/or _Rust by Example_ does it entail?
+What additions or changes to the Rust Reference, _The Rust Programming Language_, and/or _Rust by Example_ does it entail?
 >
 > How should this feature be introduced and taught to existing Rust users?